munificent/craftinginterpreters/book/methods-and-initializers.md

 </aside>

-When the parser encounters a `this` in prefix position, it dispatches to a new parser function:
+When the parser encounters a `this` in prefix position, it dispatches to a new parser function.

 ^code this

 We'll apply the same implementation technique for `this` in clox that we used in jlox.
-We treat `this` as a lexically-scoped local variable whose value gets magically initialized.
+We treat `this` as a lexically scoped local variable whose value gets magically initialized.
 Compiling it like a local variable means we get a lot of behavior for free.
 In particular, closures inside a method that reference `this` will do the right thing and capture the receiver in an upvalue.